Where to Discuss?

 =MMULT(MINVERSE(E9:F10);J9:J10)

-Now we can easily get the predicted value using interpolation above.
+Now we can easily get the predicted value using interpolation above, by applying it to new x values and start predicting like a regression wizard:

 Polynomial: Worksheet: Straight Line: Predicting Values